From December 1st 2022, the price of the Online Master in Wind Energy and the related courses will change.

 - Couple the unsteady aerodynamic model with a simple structural model.

-- Implement a basic wind turbine controller.
+- Describe, analyse and implement a basic wind turbine controller.

 - Simulate and describe the static and dynamic response and loads on a turbine.